Ketones + DKA

-Ketones + High BG + Symptoms of DKA:
+3. Ketones + High BG + SYMPTOMS of DKA:

 URGENT MEDICAL ATTENTION REQUIRED.

-- Bring your child to your local hospital or emergency IMMEDIATELY if he/she has high BG and shows the following signs: Loss of appetite; nausea; vomiting; or abdominal pain, WITH: deep, fast breathing; extreme tiredness leading to unconsciousness; or unconsciousness.
+- Bring your child to your local hospital or emergency IMMEDIATELY if he/she has high glucose and shows the following signs: Loss of appetite; nausea; vomiting; or abdominal pain, WITH deep, fast breathing; extreme tiredness leading to unconsciousness; or unconsciousness.